oracle/oracle-database-operator/docs/sidb/README.md

 ### REST Endpoints

-External and internal (running in Kubernetes pods) clients can access the REST Endpoints using .status.databaseApiUrl and .status.clusterDbApiUrl respectively in the following command .
+Clients can access the REST Endpoints using .status.databaseApiUrl as shown in the following command.

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.databaseApiUrl}}